AxonIQ/reference-guide/axon-server/performance/flow-control.md

 * `axoniq.axonserver.queryFlowControl.nr-of-new-permits` \[5000\] - additional number of messages that the master can send to replica.
 * `axoniq.axonserver.queryFlowControl.new-permits-threshold` \[5000\] - when replica reaches this threshold in remaining messages, it sends a request with additional number of messages to receive.

+## Streaming query

+Flow control and stream cancellation features are only available with Axon Server 4.6 + version.
+Streaming queries used with pre Axon Server 4.6 version will work, but without these important features.
+Under the hood, backpressure does `Hop to Hop` signal propagation (see below) and inherits gRPC's [HTTP2-based backpressure model](https://developers.google.com/web/fundamentals/performance/http2/#flow_control).

+As a result, backpressure will not behave intuitively and will not propagate exact request signal from consumer to producer.
+HTTP/2 and Netty flow control has internal buffers based on message size, Axon Framework and Axon Server prefetch messages into internal buffers based on message count.
+Result is that the producer will send number of messages until it fills all the buffers, then backpressure will kick in.

+> **Hop to hop**
+>
+>Back-pressure signal is propagated per hop which is not an end to end connection,
+> which allows intermediate Axon Server to handle backpressure between two connections
+> and pre-fetch additional messages to increase overall performance.
+>

+It's important to note that similar to backpressure, cancellation signal is per hop, meaning it's propagated over the network to Axon Server and then to producer, which can produce some latency in stream cancellation.
+Not to worry, any messages produced after consumer signaled cancellation will be ignored.